Isa Brown: Eggs, Height, Size and Raising Tips

 The egg quality is superb, large in size, and uniform.
 All of these make it a valuable chicken for commercial egg production.

 The eggs are brown and weigh an average of 62.9 grams, or 2.21 ounces.
-By 90 weeks of age, these chickens will have layed an average of 420 eggs and will reach 50% rate of lay at 144 days old.
+By 90 weeks of age, these chickens will have laid an average of 420 eggs and will reach a 50% rate of laying at 144 days old.

 However, laying this many eggs means that by two years old, her egg production will slow down significantly.
 It is also not the best for the bird’s health.
-ISA Browns need more protein and calcium via oyster shells to keep up with production and for hard eggshells.
+ISA Browns need more protein and calcium via oyster shells to keep up with egg production and help develop hard eggshells.

 In addition to feeding a protein and calcium-rich diet, lots of sunshine helps these girls produce more eggs, so offer shade but provide open areas of direct sun for them to forage and graze.
 In the summer months, keep in mind that they will also need plenty of water for hot, sunny days.